codinghistorian/wallet_smart_contract/README.md

 // I can just make this low-level call work twice. once for actual transfer, the other for comission.

 //  * The address for the transfer is hardcoded into the contract
 // -> okay. receiver addresse hardcoded.
-No constructor.
+No constructor->yes contructor.